-We may thus summarize the discussion on the date of the North Church.
-Whether the earliest mono-apsidal church was built in the late 4th or most probably at the early 5th century, it was rebuilt and transformed into the tri-apsidal sometime in the 6th century, perhaps as a monastery (Tepper 2019a).
-The inscription in the side chapel brings us into the beginning of the 7th century, while the burials in the Baptistery which began in 612, suggest either later trend or later date for the Baptistery.
-The latest burial dated to 679 evinces that the complex was functional at list until that time.
-Being also the last secure date found in Shivta, and correlating with reference to it in the 7th-century Nessana papyri (Kraemer 1958: 212-14, no. 75; 227-233, no. 79), it testifies that its Christian population survived at least 50 years after the whole area fell under Islam during the 7th-9th century CE.
-Arabic inscriptions in the narthex’ north room of the North Church complex together with the small mosque adjoined to the South Church Baptistery (Baly 1935: 175-177; Moor 2013: 96-108), clearly testify in favor of Early Islamic occupation of the site.
+We may thus summarize this discussion on the North Church’s date.
+Whether the earliest mono-apsidal church was built in the late fourth (or most probably in the early 5th century), it was rebuilt and transformed as tri-apsidal sometime in the sixth century, perhaps as a monastery (Tepper 2019a).
+The inscription in the side chapel belongs to the beginning of the seventh century, while the burials in the baptistery, which began in 612, suggest either a later trend or a later date for the baptistery.
+The latest burial dated to 679 is evidence that the complex was functional at least until that time.
+Being also the last secure date found in Shivta, and correlating with a reference to it in the seventh-century Nessana papyri (Kraemer 1958: 212–14, no. 75; 227–233, no. 79), this is testimony that its Christian population survived at least 50 years after the entire area fell under Islamic rule during the seventh to ninth centuries CE.
+Arabic inscriptions in the narthex’s north room of the North Church complex—together with the small mosque adjoining the South Church Baptistery (Baly 1935: 175–177; Moor 2013: 96–108)—clearly reveal an Early Islamic occupation of the site.
 The nature of interaction between Christian and Muslim populations, if there was any, remains unclear.
-Late 7th century petition against heavy taxes from Nessana papyri (no. 75), which mentions Shivta among the petitioners, suggests that its occupants were still Christians.
-Based on paleography Moor dates Arabic inscriptions to the 8th century at the earliest, which still leaves us with about half a century between the last dated evidence of Christian presence at the site.
-In fact, despite the mosque built on the side of the South Church baptistery without damaging its font, there is no evidence to support claims of possible contemporary and peaceful occupation of Shivta by Christians and Muslims, worshiping in the shared spaces (Magness 2003; Avni 2007; 2014; Moor 2013: 107-8).
-According to Tepper, the use of spolia from the church, including reuse of lintels decorated with crosses and other Christian symbols as pavement leading to the mosque, questions the co-existence of the South Church and the mosque, allowing to offer that these two religious structures didn’t exist simultaneously, and that the mosque was built only after destruction of the church (Tepper 2019b).
+A late seventh-century petition against heavy taxes from Nessana papyri (no. 75), which mentions Shivta among the petitioners, suggests that its occupants were still Christians.
+Based on paleography, Moor dates Arabic inscriptions to the eight century at the earliest, which still leaves about half a century between the last dated evidence of Christian presence at the site.
+In fact, despite the mosque being built on the side of the South Church Baptistery without damaging its font, there is no evidence to support claims of possible contemporary and peaceful occupation of Shivta by Christians and Muslims worshiping in shared spaces (Magness 2003; Avni 2007; 2014; Moor 2013: 107–8).
+According to Tepper, the use of spolia from the church—including reuse of lintels decorated with crosses and other Christian symbols—as a pavement leading to the mosque, questions any coexistence between the South Church and the mosque.
+This suggests that the two religious structures did not exist simultaneously, and that the mosque was built only after the church’s destruction (Tepper 2019b).

-Furthermore, latest excavations of trash mounds clearly show separation between Byzantine and Early Islamic trash (Tepper et al. 2018).
-This joins scholarly conclusions on slow abandonment of the site, which started already in the 6th century (Hirschfeld 2006; Tepper et al. 2015) as well as decline of agricultural activities which finally stopped sometimes in the 7th century (Tepper, Porat, and Bar-Oz, G., 2020).
-The same can be said concerning the cleaning of the water reservoirs, an obligation of Shivta’s residents (Youtie 1936), which stopped sometime in the 8th century (Tepper et al. 2018; Area H).
-All this suggests that the Churches at Shivta were already ruined prior to Islamic occupation of the site, which was probably quite modest taken in account small size of the mosque, while most of Shivta’s residents left either because of heavy taxes (O’Sullivan 2015: 50-74), natural disasters, plagues or any combination with any other reasons.
+Further, recent excavations of refuse mounds clearly show separation between Byzantine and Early Islamic deposits (Tepper et al. 2018).
+This confirms scholarly conclusions regarding the site’s slow abandonment, which had already begun in the sixth century (Hirschfeld 2006; Tepper et al. 2015), along with a decline in agricultural activities, which finally ceased sometime in the seventh century (Tepper, Porat, and Bar-Oz, G., 2020).
+Similarly, the act of cleaning water reservoirs, an obligation of Shivta’s residents (Youtie 1936), stopped sometime in the eighth century (Tepper et al. 2018; Area H).
+All this suggests that the churches at Shivta were already ruined prior to Islamic occupation of the site.
+This occupation was probably quite modest considering the mosque’s small size.
+Additionally, most of Shivta’s residents had left either because of heavy taxes (O’Sullivan 2015: 50–74), natural disasters, plagues, or a combination of these and other causes.

 Baptistery: structure and rite

-North and South Churches baptisteries comparative analysis and parallels
+Comparative analysis and parallels with the North and South Church Baptisteries